 Review the System Requirements for Private Agents to ensure you meet prerequisites and requirements for the operating system, PostgreSQL database, and hardware.

 NOTE: As of Jitterbit Harmony release 10.34, 32-bit Private Agents will no longer be available for download.
 If you are currently using a 32-bit agent and want to follow our recommendation of staying on the current release, please download a 64-bit agent and perform an upgrade.
 Instructions for upgrading to a 64-bit agent are available at Installing a Jitterbit Harmony Linux Agent and Installing a Jitterbit Harmony Windows Agent.
 This change does not affect Cloud Agents.

 Prior to installing a Private Agent, see Agent Groups High Availability and Load Balancing for recommendations that allow for high availability and load balancing.
 In addition, see Private Agents Best Practices Tech Talk.

 After reviewing these system requirements and recommendations, see the installation instructions for your operating system:

 Administration and Troubleshooting

 Using a Private Agent provides the opportunity for additional configurations that are not available with the Cloud Agent Group.
-You have more control over the agent configuration, use of local files, the option to define your own Jitterbit variables, and more.
-The remaining pages in this section include configuration and troubleshooting documents for Private Agent administrators, including resources on certificates, proxy configuration, and debug logging.
+For example, you can control the agent configuration, use local files as a source or target, and define your own Jitterbit variables.
+The remaining pages in this section describe configuration and troubleshooting documents for Private Agent administrators, security certificates, proxy configuration, and debug logging.